 At its heart, refactoring is redesign.
 Anything that you or others on your team designed can be redesigned in light of new facts, deeper understandings, changing requirements, and so on.
 But if you proceed to rip up vast quantities of code with wild abandon, you may find yourself in a worse position than when you started.

-Seems basic right?
 I would say refactoring without unit-tests is like driving at night without headlights, you have zero visibility.
 How do you know if your refactoring is doing any harm?
 From my experience, a business usually doesn’t want to invest in regression testing when it comes to large, growing systems.
-Writing great unit-tests for an existing system gives the developer a blank slate to work with, you can rip up anything and know your modules still do what they are intended to do.
+Writing great unit-tests for an existing system gives the developer a blank slate to work with, you can rip up weeds and know your entire garden will still look great.

 By making the test code readily accessible, you are providing developers who may use your code with two invaluable resources: Examples of how to use all the functionality of your module and a means to build regression tests to validate any future changes to the code.

-I’ve worked on projects which have tests in a separate root folder and I have also seen them nested right beside component folders.
-Having them right beside your components makes them readily available and easily accessible.
+I’ve worked on projects which have tests in a separate root folder and I have also seen them nested right beside the code itself.
+Having them right beside the code makes them readily available and easily accessible.
 I think this benefit is worth the extra clutter incurred.
-Now, developers get examples of how components are used right beside the actual code itself.
+Now, developers get examples of how usage beside the actual code itself.

 But if you do use a wizard (framework), and you don’t understand all the code that it produces, you won’t be in control of your own application.
 You won’t be able to maintain it, and you’ll be struggling when it comes time to debug.

-IMO don’t use a wizard (framework) for a technology you don’t have a lot of experience in.
-Through my experience, it’s a lot better if you take the time to get an intermediate understanding of the language .
+Through my experience, it’s a lot better if you take the time to get an intermediate understanding of the language at the beginning.
 Your first iterations will be slow to develop but it will be worth it in the long run.
-This is especially true when it comes to frameworks, don’t start a large scale Rails project and think that you can learn the fundamentals of ruby on-the-go.
-Accept feedback from your peers on project specific styling, and inquire about best practices to prevent language missteps.
+This is especially true when it comes to frameworks, don’t start a large scale Rails project and think that you can learn the fundamentals of Ruby on-the-go.
+Accept feedback from your peers on project-specific styling, and inquire about best practices to prevent language missteps.
 This saves everyone time.

 Debugging is also a mess when you need to dive deeper into the framework you are using.
-Without knowing the language, you won’t understand how the parts you are using were put together, thus you won’t know how to take them apart and put them back again.
+Without knowing the language, the parts you are using will remain a mystery to you, thus you won’t know how to take them apart and put them back again.
 Looking into a framework’s code often can be the difference between novice and guru status.

 No matter how well thought out it is, and regardless of which “best practices” it includes, no method can replace thinking.

-I’ve seen this happen a lot with beginners, product will ask for a feature and they will build it the “Rails” way or the “React” way.
+I’ve seen this happen with beginners, product managers will ask for a feature and they will build it the “Rails” way or the “React” way.
 Leveraging best practices will usually help you write good code efficiently, however, frameworks are not designed to do everything.
-Feel free to get creative and find the solution that works for your project.
+Feel free to get creative and find the solution that works best for your project.